thinkcompany/think_dev-standards/development-standards/performance.md

 ### Lazy loading

 This is a technique used to improve initial load speed by delaying the actual loading of images until they are viewable.
 By setting empty or invalid `src` attributes on your image tags, you can prevent any initial image asset loading.
 Then, you must include a script to add event listeners to the DOM, waiting for the user to navigate to parts of the page where the image comes into the window frame, *then* the image is loaded.
 [CSS Tricks](https://css-tricks.com/snippets/javascript/lazy-loading-images/ 'CSS Trick Lazy Loading') has a good example of one such script.

+### Mobile

+In some cases, responsive design will call for different size/shapes of an image at different breakpoints.
+To deliver this with the best performance, we should avoid always serving the same image simply redrawn at the right size.
+On low-bandwidth devices, loading a huge desktop sized image so that it fits on a mobile screen is a huge waste of page-weight.

+For background images, use CSS media queries to serve different images at lower sizes.

+    .hero {
+        // Smallest image loaded by default.
+        background-image: url("./my_image100x200")

+        // First breakpoint, load the medium sized image.
+        @media (min-width: 600px) {
+            background-image: url("./my_image200x400");
+        }

+        // Second breakpoint, load the large image.
+        @media (min-width: 1000px) {
+            background-image: url("./my_image400x800");
+        }
+    }